 Participants from each country will engage in a series of preparatory meetings in person or via conference call in order to:

-Create a plan for completing program preparations, including interviews and preparing presentations.
+Create a plan for completing program preparations, including conducting interviews and preparing presentations;

-Plan for a culture night including food and activities from their home country.
+Plan for a cultural night including food and activities from their home country;

 Learn about program logistics.